 Dr. Thomas A. Jaggar, Jr., was a nearly 40 year veteran of the civil service, serving as a volcanologist felt that with his education and experience in dynamiting lava tubes, his plan made perfect sense.
 Aerial bombing seems a lot more efficient than the manual labor he had previously undertaken when hauling explosives up the sides of the volcano by mule team.

 The USAAC Mission

 The US Army Air Corps approved the mission almost immediately.
-On December 26, 1935, six Keystone B-3A (or possibly B-5A) bombers were deployed out of Luke Field from the 23rd Bombardment Squadron to Hilo, as well as four LB-6 light bombers from the 72nd Bombardment Squadron (also from Luke Field), were sent forward.
+The day after Christmas, on December 26, 1935, six Keystone B-3A (or possibly B-5A) bombers were deployed out of Luke Field from the 23rd Bombardment Squadron to Hilo.
+As well another four LB-6 light bombers from the 72nd Bombardment Squadron (also from Luke Field), were sent forward.

-Just one week after the bombing, the lava flow slowed and then stalled, still well short of Hilo.
-After researching the matter, the vulcanologist, Dr. Jaggar would write in 1936 that the bombing had been entirely effective through the release of gases and destruction of cycle of the “equilibrium of self-heating” — a terminology and understanding that modern science completely rejects.
-In the resulting news reels, the USAAC was credited with saving Hilo and all of its waterworks.
+Just one week after the bombing, the lava flow slowed and then stalled on its own, well short of Hilo.
+After researching the matter, Dr. Jaggar wrote in 1936 that the bombing had been entirely effective.
+He claimed that the lava flows had stopped due the release of gases and destruction of the cycle of the “equilibrium of self-heating” — a terminology and understanding that modern science completely rejects.
+At the time, however, the Press ate it up.
+In newsreels, the USAAC was credited with saving Hilo and all of its waterworks.